Skip to navigation Skip to content

 Disinformation takes centre stage at COP28

-Équiterre participates in the conference to address climate disinformation, notably through a panel organized in conjunction with the UNESCO-PREV Chair.
+Équiterre participates in the conference to address climate disinformation, notably through a panel organized in collaboration with the UNESCO-PREV Chair.

 View the panel discussion here (in French)